phillipclapham/neuroweaver/Quickstart.md

 1. **Pick Something to Ponder**: Maybe a question like “How can I make tomorrow more fun?”
 2. **Step In (Play, 10 seconds)**: Let your mind roam with curiosity.
 No “shoulds,” just “What if…”
-3. **Step Out (Rest, 10 seconds)**: Take a breath, think about something else, or just rest your eyes.
+3. **Step Out (Rest, 10 seconds)**: Take a breath, think about something else, or engage in a different light activity.
 4. **Watchful Awareness**: Notice if any fresh angles or surprising ideas pop up later.

 > 🌀 **Pattern recognized**: Your brain does some of its best “work” when you allow it to *not* work so hard.